-In 2018, Apple had acquired the digital newsstand Texture which allowed subscribers to choose among 200 magazines to read for $9.99 a month.
-Last year itself, there were words floating around that Apple planned to merge Apple News and Texture to launch an extensive subscription news service according to Texture’s pricing scheme.
-So finally, Apple plans to launch its updated Apple News app with over 200 magazines, and whose premium service would cost $9.99 per month.
+In 2018, Apple acquired the digital newsstand Texture, which allowed subscribers to choose among 200 magazines to read for $9.99 a month.
+Last year, words were floating around that Apple planned to merge Apple News and Texture to launch an extensive subscription news service according to Texture’s pricing scheme.
+So finally, Apple plans to launch its updated Apple News app with over 200 magazines, whose premium service would cost $9.99 per month.
 Apple will split revenues proportionately with publishers.

-Apple aims at developing the to-be-launched TV app into all-inclusive service in terms of TV.
+Apple aims to develop the to-be-launched TV app into an all-inclusive service in terms of TV.
 It has also been revealed that platforms like Roku and some smart TV brands would also support Apple’s original TV app service, excluding Netflix and Hulu.
 Moreover, users of this TV app can also subscribe to Starz, Showtime, and HBO for a monthly subscription fee of $9.99.